-If you are applying for someone else's certificate, you will need to prove you are eligible, show proof of your connection to the person and why you are applying eg - executor, settling an estate.
+If you are applying for someone else's certificate, you will need to prove you are eligible, show proof of your connection to the person and give a reason for applying eg – a parent applying for their child's certificate, executor settling a deceased estate.

 Birth records more than 100 years old

-Anyone can access a historical birth certificate and they are commonly used to research family histories.
-Please allow approximately 30 days (plus postage time) to receive the certificate.
+Anyone can access a historical birth certificate, and they are commonly used to research family histories.

 What you'll need

-We'll need basic information about the person, such as names of parents, and date and place of birth.
-Let us know if the information isn't available - eg an adult separated from their birth family at a young age.
+You'll need to provide basic information about the person, such as names of parents, and date and place of birth.
+You will need to advise if the information isn't available, for instance, an adult separated from their birth family at a young age.